JesperDramsch/phd-thesis/transfer-learning-in-automatic-seismic-interpretation/index.rst

 plotting parameters for both either results, both have been generated programatically, without human intervention.
 Figure `[transfer:fig:predi] <#transfer:fig:predi>`__ shows the
-prediction of the Waldeland CNN at every location of the 2D slice based on a 65 x 65 patch of the data.
+prediction of the Waldeland convolutional neural network at every location of the 2D slice based on a 65 x 65 patch of the data.
 Border patches were zero padded.
 We see clear patches for the low coherency region in brown.
 The low amplitude dipping (grass green) region has been reproduced well, however some